Library Resource Centre

 The information books also cater for all ages and abilities, with a particularly good range of resources for Sixth Form students.
 Students in the lower school may borrow up to four books at a time, while those in Years 12 and 13 have a ten book allowance.

 Our other resources include copies of three national newspapers, a newspaper aimed directly at young people, over twenty curriculum based journals, leisure magazines, stories on CD and a fast expanding collection of DVDs (mainly dramatised books, plays and foreign language films).
 The computers and LRC browsing software are available throughout the school day.

-For updates on LRC events and activities, please follow or have a look at this Twitter Page.
+For updates on LRC events and activities, please follow or have a look at the STAGS LRC Twitter Page.